CanberraUAV/admin/in-progres/OBCHints.rst

  * Use small RC aircraft as test platforms - they are far easier to repair or replace.
  * Build up your own RC flying skills.
  * Test the ground station operations and procedures to ensure they fit into the 1 hour time slot for the Challenge.
- * Make checklists and operations manuals to reduce the risk of something being forgotten.
+ * Make check-lists and operations manuals to reduce the risk of something being forgotten.
  * Log all the flights!!
 Telemetry data is essential for debugging a crashed flight after-the-fact.
  * Take photos and videos of the flight where possible!
  * Do a few practice OBC's to ensure the everything works together.